magento/devdocs/_includes/install/releasenotes/ee_install_21.md

 *	[Upgrade to Magento 2.1 with sample data](#upgrade-rc-samp)

 ### Install using Composer {#install-rc-composer}
 This Release Candidate is available from `repo.magento.com`.
-Before installing this Release Candidate using Composer,  familiarize yourself with these  <a href="{{ site.gdeurl }}install-gde/prereq/integrator_install.html" target="_blank">prerequisites</a>, then run:
+Before installing this Release Candidate using Composer,  familiarize yourself with these  <a href="{{page.baseurl}}install-gde/prereq/integrator_install.html" target="_blank">prerequisites</a>, then run:

 	composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=<version> <installation directory name>